7 Best Places to Meet Wild Animals in Japan

 7. Ainoshima Island

 Ainoshima Island (相島) is a small island of Fukuoka Prefecture, known as the Cat Island.
 As cats outnumber human on this island, visitors can encounter feral cats and small kittens in every corner, and enjoy interacting with some of the friendly ones (feeding cats is not allowed on the island).
 The island is relatively small and visitors can easily walk around the island within a few hours.
+Visit Ainoshima Island, meet adorable cats and explore the hidden treasures!

 Thanks for reading!
 Which animals do you want to meet in Japan??
 If you are planning a trip to Japan and seeking for unique experiences or simply if you are an animal lover, I’d highly recommend you to visit these animal spots offering extraordinary attractions off the beaten track!